-This year, the 11th grade

-English class at the

-Sheppard Pratt School

-in Severna Park High School

-hosted a book drive for Reading

-Partners, a national non-profit

-literacy organization.
-To earn their

-required service-learning hours,

-in just 32 days, the class of five

-students raised over 200 books.
-The

-20 plus critical skills they learned

-and practiced over the course of

-this service project will help them

-in the classroom today, in the workplace tomorrow, and in life forever.
+This year, the 11th grade English class at the Sheppard Pratt School in Severna Park High School hosted a book drive for Reading Partners, a national non-profit literacy organization.
+To earn their required service-learning hours, in just 32 days, the class of five students raised over 200 books.
+The 20 plus critical skills they learned and practiced over the course of this service project will help them in the classroom today, in the workplace tomorrow, and in life forever.
 These skills include conflict resolution, strategic planning, critical thinking, flexibility, and adaptability.
-In addition to the book drive, the students created 14 unique bookmarks based on Common Core English and Language Arts concepts for grades K-4.
+In addition to the book drive, the students created 14 unique student created bookmarks and posters for the book drive bookmarks based on Common Core English and Language Arts concepts for grades K-4.
 We would like thank Charlie, Dylan, Jacob, Kalen, and Maggie for taking up this challenge and for the growth they exhibited in the process!